 Cystitis related to having sex

 Some women find that they are prone to cystitis within a day or so after having sex.
 This may be partly due to the movements during sex which may push bacteria up into the bladder.
-There may also be slight damage to the urethra (the tube from the bladder that passes out urine).
+There may also be slight damage to the urine outlet tube (urethra).
 This slight damage encourages bacteria to thrive.
 This is more likely if the vagina is dry during sex.
 The normal mucus in and around the vagina may also be upset if spermicides or diaphragm contraceptives are used.
 The following may reduce the chance of cystitis developing after sex:

 - After having sex, go to the toilet to empty your bladder.